Joniqs/Joniqs/README.md

 # Hi there, I'm Jonatan Kwiatkowski 👋

-Dynamic and results-driven frontend developer skilled in ReactJS, Firebase, and Node.js.
+Dynamic and results-driven Full Stack developer skilled in Reactjs, Expressjs, Nodejs, MongoDB, Firebase, Context API, Redux and a lot more !

 ## Projects